 Up to 80% of teenage Kenyan girls can't access or engage with mainstream secondary education due to barriers like household poverty, child marriage and early pregnancy.
 Not being in school exposes girls to more high-risk situations including prostitution, abuse & extreme poverty.
 Vocational skills training alone does not lead to sustainable livelihoods.
 The girls we support have complex and multi-faceted needs that require a unique approach that most vocational training centres don't provide.

-Our full training and counseling program is works closely with girls to support them to overcome past traumas, build confidence and self-esteem and develop the skills they need to gain employment, or be self-employed.
+Our unique programme sees us work closely with girls to support them to overcome past traumas, build confidence and self-esteem and develop the skills they need to gain employment, or be self-employed.
 Working with girls to become self-reliant breaks the intergenerational cycle of poverty and means that these girls will never have to rely on hand-outs again.
 Not only will they be able to support themselves, they will be able to support their families too.

 We know our programme leads to over 90% of graduates being employed or self-employed and almost 90% able to support themselves and their families with basic needs such as housing, food and education.
 Graduates gain financial independence but also employ others in their community, pay for siblings' education & improve living conditions for their wider families.